AaltoSciComp/python-for-scicomp/content/profiling.md

     to store unique words and checks if a word is already in the list before adding it.
     Checking whether a list contains an element might require traversing the whole list, which is an O(n) operation.
+As the list grows in size, the lookup time increases with the size of the list.
   - The `count_unique_words1` and `count_unique_words3` functions are faster
     because they **use a set** to store unique words.
     Checking whether a set contains an element is an O(1) operation.